openaire/usage-statistics-guidelines/docs/index.md

 Integration of repository usage statistics comprises the following steps:

-*  registration of the repository in the [Matomo platform][matomo] running in OpenAIRE via the repository dashboard
+*  registration of the repository in the [Matomo platform][matomo] via the Content Provider Dashboard
 *  installation of the tracking code
 *  tracking of usage events from the repository in Matomo
+*  validation of tracking of usage events from the repository in Matomo
 *  application of COUNTER rules on usage data and storing them to the OpenAIRE statistics Database
-*  presentation of usage statistics on the OpenAIRE Portal and dashboard and provision of usage reports via the [SUSHI-Lite API endpoint][sushiliteendpoint].
+*  application of the COUNTER Code of Practice Release 4 for processing the usage events and generating usage statistics reports presented in the OpenAIRE Portal, or via a [SUSHI-Lite API endpoint][sushiliteendpoint].

 ### Usage Statistics Service Registration